 - 1. Live, attenuated vaccine: contains live and attenuated (= weakened) pathogens - 2.
 Inactivated vaccine: contains dead pathogens - 3.
 Subunit vaccine: contains only certain antigens of the pathogen - 4.
 Toxoid vaccine: contains inactivated toxin - Conjugated vaccine: contains a T-independent antigen (polysaccharide) conjugated to a carrier toxoid - 6.
-DNA/RNA vaccine: contains the DNA/RNA that encodes the antigen of the pathogen - 7.
-Recombinant vector vaccine: attenuated viral vectors are used to deliver the genes encoding the pathogen's antigen - 8.
-Tumor vaccines (vaccines used to treat cancer, most of them are experimental)
+RNA, DNA vaccine: contains the RNA or DNA that encodes the antigen of the pathogen. - 7.
+Recombinant vector vaccine: attenuated viral vectors are used to deliver the genes encoding the pathogen's antigen. - 8.
+Tumor vaccines (vaccines used to treat cancer, most of them are experimental, see the 12th practice)